SAP and the Cloud

 Here are answers to some of the most common things SAP users want to know about SAP and the cloud.

-A: No. RISE with SAP is one option, offering a bundled, guided path to SAP S/4HANA Cloud and related services.
+No. RISE with SAP, now repackaged as SAP Cloud ERP Private, is one option, offering a bundled, guided path to SAP S/4HANA Cloud and related services.
 Companies can also choose to adopt SAP cloud solutions independently, depending on their specific business needs and cloud strategy.

 (Back to ToC.)